HistoryData

 Key Achievements

-• First Director of the United States Mint (1792-1795), establishing America's currency system
+• First director of the United States Mint, establishing America's national currency system

-• Conducted precise observations of the 1769 transit of Venus, contributing to international scientific knowledge
+• Conducted precise astronomical observations of Venus transit in 1769 that contributed to international scientific knowledge

-• Elected Fellow of the Royal Society of London (1795), achieving international scientific recognition
+• Elected Fellow of the Royal Society of London in 1795, recognizing his international scientific standing

 Did You Know?